arthur-hav/blog/content/posts/build-rust-sccache.md

 IAM creds, RUSTC_WRAPPER to sccache, SCCACHE_BUCKET with bucket name, SCCACHE_REGION with the region, and two other settings to true: SCCACHE_S3_SERVER_SIDE_ENCRYPTION and SCCACHE_S3_USE_SSL.

-Finally, we use a Dockerfile and a .gitlabci that will use this.
+We use a Dockerfile and a .gitlabci.yml that will use this.
+In my setup I build directly in the CI, without DIND.
 My Dockerfile is simply

 ```Dockerfile
 FROM rust:latest